-(c) Sunshine Fund for Kids and Causes:
+(b) Sunshine Fund for Kids and Causes:

 Sunshine Fund for Kids and Causes ("SFKC") was incorporated federally on July 4, 2008 under the Canada Corporations Act and transitioned to the Canada Not-For-Profit Corporations Act in June 2014.
-SFKC is registered as a public foundation under the Income Tax Act and operates a donor-advised fund that makes gifts to the Foundation and other Canadian qualified donees.
-SFKC and the Foundation have an administrative services agreement whereby the Foundation provides administrative services to SFKC in order to support the carrying out of its purposes.
-No administration costs are charged to SFKC by the Foundation.
-All assets of SFKC are managed by the Foundation.
-SFKC remains a separate legal entity.
+SFKC is registered as a public foundation under the Income Tax Act and operated as a donor-advised fund that makes gifts to the Foundation and other Canadian qualified donees.
+SFKC ceased operations effective March 31, 2018 and is proceeding with deregistration subsequent to year-end.
+Prior to ceasing operations, SFKC contributed \$2,269,000 to the Foundation, comprised of \$35,000 of life insurance policies and \$2,234,000 of investments.
+In addition, \$404,000 of net unrealized gains were transferred as part of the investment portfolio.
+SFKC and the Foundation had an administrative services agreement whereby the Foundation provided administrative services to SFKC in order to support the carrying out of its purposes.
+No administration costs were charged to SFKC by the Foundation.
+All assets of SFKC were managed by the Foundation.
+SFKC has been a separate legal entity.
 Accordingly, the Foundation's financial statements exclude the financial position and operating results, including fundraising efforts realized through SFKC.